edualm/covid-stats-pt/README.md

 ## Preparation

-Rename `src/main/resources/config.properties.sample` to `src/main/resources/config.properties` and fill in the blanks.
+Rename `config.properties.sample` to `config.properties` and fill in the blanks.

 Only one database type should be configured.